bacontime/rpg/tweakedunits.md

 All we're missing to get a full system of measurement (for mechanics at least; we're not getting into electrodynamics here) is a base unit for force or weight or mass.

-Ideally, it'll be some weight which can be thought of as one 'inventory slot' of stuff.
+Ideally, it'll give us some unit which can be thought of as one 'inventory slot' of stuff.

+### Units of Mass

-In the real-world SI system, a liter (unit of volume) of water has a mass of approximately 1 kilogram (unit of mass).
+In the real-world SI system, a liter of water has a mass of approximately 1 kilogram.
 But this is world of dragon hordes, so let's base our units on gold instead of water.

-### Units of Mass

 The base unit of mass is the **draconic stone**,[^britishstonenote] equal to the mass of precisely one cup of of pure gold, (which is roughly 4.7 kg or 10.5 pounds).

-- There are a hundred **fingerwidths** (half an inch)[^fingerwidthexplanation] in a stone.
 - The base unit of mass is the **(draconic) stone** (about 10.5 pounds).
-- There are a hundred stones in a **field** (600 feet),
+- There are a hundred stones in a **cartload** (about 569 kilograms or 1260 pounds),
-- and a hundred fields in a **hex** (about 13.6 miles or 11.85 nautical miles).
+- and a hundred cartloads in a **hord** (about 68 megagrams or 150 thousand pounds).

+A hord is the mass of a cord of gold, which is the smallest amount that can be called [a proper dragon's hoard](https://www.smbc-comics.com/comic/hoard).
+It's [comparable](https://en.wikipedia.org/wiki/Orders_of_magnitude_(mass)#1_kg_to_105_kg) to the mass of a bulldozer or large dinosaur.

+Going one level smaller,
+- There are a hundred **draconic ounces** (about 40 grams, 1.4 avoirdupois ounces, or 1.3 troy ounces) in a draconic stone.

-And while smaller units of mass 1/120 of
+Also, nd while smaller units of mass 1/120 of
-40 grams, which is about 1.4 ounces or 1.3 Troy ounces.
+40 grams, which is about 1.4 avoirdupois ounces or 1.3 troy ounces.

 <!--1/120 of a cup is about 2 mL.
 That much gold has mass of -->